What to Do With Pumpkins After Halloween

 Save Them to Make Pumpkin Snowmen

-If snow is around the corner in your part of the country, why not save your pumpkins and reuse them as heads for your snowmen?
-Take a look at these 16 crazy painted pumpkins.
+If snow is around the corner in your part of the country, why not save your pumpkins and reuse them as heads for your DIY snowmen?

 Try a Pumpkin Cannon

 You’re not the only one wondering what to do with your leftover jack-o-lantern!
-See if there’s a local pumpkin cannon party in your neck of the woods and plan to show up and shoot your JOL through the sky!
+See if there’s a local pumpkin cannon party in your neck of the woods and plan to show up and shoot your pumpkin through the sky.
 You could also build your own pumpkin catapult or trebuchet.

 Have a Pumpkin Smashing Party

 Another fun way to use your jack-o-lantern is to host a pumpkin smashing party.
 It’s a great excuse to get friends together and have a little outdoor fun in the fall.
-Ask your guests to bring their old pumpkins over and something to damage it with: slingshot, hammer, broomstick etc. As the temperature drops and leaves change, there’s work to be done.
-Be sure you know these 20 projects to always do in fall.
+Ask your guests to bring their old pumpkins over and something to damage it with: slingshot, hammer, broomstick, etc.

 Make a Pumpkin Flower Planter